What do I do about missing teeth?

 However, if the teeth is not replaced, it will affect your gums, neighbouring teeth, muscles, bone and jaw joint over time.

-The picture above gives a common transition of the teeth when the gap between the teeth is not replaced.
+▶️ This video shows a common transition of the teeth when the gap between the teeth is not replaced.

 - The surrounding teeth start to tilt/drift into the gap, causing spaces between other teeth to open up.
 This leads to further risk of decay and gum disease affecting the adjacent teeth